-These skillful coaches will guide you at your own pace, never going too fast nor holding you back.
-To be sure, you will see and feel progress.
+These skillful coaches will guide you at your own pace, neither going too fast nor holding you back.
+When you follow their program, it’s guaranteed that you’ll see and feel progress.

 It’s important to note that you may not need or even want the most experienced instructor.

 We all had to start somewhere and a newer teacher may be just the right one for you.
 As a matter of fact, a new instructor will be excited and thrilled about the opportunity to work with you.
-The right teacher makes all the difference in the world.
+To be sure, the right teacher makes all the difference in the world.

 Take a look at a few ways to try out different studios.
-Read the Dance Safari post, “Try It, You’ll Like It!
-A Few Affordable Ways to Check Out a Ballroom Dance Studio“.
+Read the Dance Safari post, “How to Check Out a Ballroom Dance Studio.”